 If you have scanned your engine computer to see what’s causing trouble and found the P0306 code, you might wonder what is going on and how to fix it.
 Thankfully, it doesn’t take a lot of troubleshooting to get to the bottom of this issue.

-In this guide, we look at the meanings of the P0306 trouble code.
-We also show you what might happen when this occurs and evaluate how to repair it.
+In this guide, I look at the meanings of the P0306 trouble code.
+I also show you what might happen when this occurs and evaluate how to repair it.

 Code P0306 Definition

 What Does the P0306 Code Mean?

 P0306 DTC means that there’s an engine misfire in cylinder 6.
 The Powertrain Control Module (PCM) detects that a misfiring is occurring in the 6th cylinder in the car motor, thereby alerting the engine to set this trouble code.
 It’s a generic code, applying to all OBD-II equipped models.